CutillasLab/cordial/README.md

   - **:information_source: :** *This will include the package datasets*

 ## Notes
-  - The source files in `cordial/data/` only contains *empty* placeholders, as the actual data files are too large to upload as source files to GitHub.
+  - The source files in `cordial/data/` only contain *empty* placeholders, as the actual data files are too large to upload as source files to GitHub.
   - The `.zip` in the latest [release's](https://github.com/iibadshah/cordial/releases) assets does contain the actual data.
   - Download and install the `.zip` (e.g. `cordial_0.01.03.zip`) ***not*** the source code (e.g. `Source code (zip)`, or `Source code (tar.gz)`) from the latest [release's](https://github.com/iibadshah/cordial/releases) assets.